simov/grant/README.md

 #### Subdomain

-Some providers require you to set your company name or server region as a *subdomain* in the OAuth URLs.
+Some providers require you to set your company name or server region as *subdomain* in the OAuth URLs.
 You can set that value through the `subdomain` option:

 ```js
 "shopify": {